GospelTrust/milpitas.cc/docs/content/_posts/2022-06-21-awana-awards-ceremony.md

 tags: awana students youth announcement
 image: https://i.imgur.com/zD9trp0.png
 ---
-Join us as we celebrate the hard work of our AWANA clubbers with our annual Awards Ceremony!
+Join us as we celebrate the hard work of our AWANA clubbers with our annual Awards Ceremony and obstacle course!
 <!--more-->
 ## Details
 Parents are encouraged to attend and celebrate the accomplishment of the clubbers.
 We will also have obstacle course, fun activities, and lunch for everyone.